 Mountains | Trains | Guitars |Rocks |Waterfalls |Barns | Bridges | Bears | Birds of Prey | Pets | Babies | Smiles | Brides |Blooms

 Almost forcibly inspired by the images she captures with her lens, Rebecca also writes and performs poetry that demonstrates her deep love for the Catskill Mountains and the people who live here.
 Often the poems are combined with images, as in 2017’s “In Bloom” exhibition at Commons Gallery in Margaretville, NY, where her works shared the walls with painters Alix Hallman Travis and Mary Davis.
-During the July 28 & 29, 2018 AMR Studio Tour, she will once again be presenting her photography woven with poetry.
+During the 2019 AMR Studio Tour, she again presented her photography woven with poetry.

 Born and raised on farms outside Baltimore, Rebecca moved to Bucks County, PA after graduation.
 She studied and traveled the country and eastern Canada extensively, along with trips to Africa, and worked as Head Stylist for several garden vendors at QVC studios, B.B. (before baby) In 2013, she settled in Delaware County with her husband, now a local contractor and licensed NYS guide, and their daughter, becoming permanent transplants to the Western Catskills, the one place that feels most like home.